top of page

 Calvinism and the Assurance of Salvation, part 1

-Keith D. Stanglin Assurance of salvation was a central and motivating concern of the Protestant Reformation.
+Keith D. Stanglin * Part 2 of this post is available here .
+Assurance of salvation was a central and motivating concern of the Protestant Reformation.
 Martin Luther sought assurance in the sacrament of penance, but to no avail.
 He found it finally in his discovery of justification by grace alone through faith alone.
 This concern for assurance continued among the Reformed (Calvinists).
-To pick one example among many, notice the presence of assurance in the opening Question and Answer of the Heidelberg Catechism (1
+To pick one example among many, notice the presence of assurance in the opening Question

 Keith Stanglin